jdppettit/assignbot/README.md

 ## Configuration Options

 In addition to the environment variables you can also tweak the polling time for on calls / ticket reassignment in `config.js`

-## Scripts

-Helper scripts exist to obtain user ID's necessary to add the mapper configuration for PagerDuty users to Zendek users.

-Run this script using `make getusers` for a list of all agents and their ID's in Zendesk.